biya-coin/biyaliquid-docs/.gitbook/developers/injectived/advanced.md

 ### `version`

-Returns the version of Biyachain you’re running.
+Returns the version of Biya Chain you’re running.

 **Syntax**